narrowtux/Shortcuts/README.md

 ---------
 Shortcuts uses Maven to handle its dependencies.

-Shortcuts requires Bukkit and Permissions 3.x (preferrably the latest versions or source).
+Shortcuts requires Bukkit and other plugins (preferrably the latest versions or source).
 * Install [Maven 2 or 3](http://maven.apache.org/download.html)
 * Checkout this repo and run: `mvn clean`

+Other required plugins:
+* NarrowtuxLib
+* Permissions 3.x
+* SpoutAPI

 Coding and Pull Request Formatting
 ----------------------------------